Subscribe to our mailing list.

 The yellow line tracks the ongoing fiat US dollar price of gold in this 21st Century bullion bull market (see left axis).

-The red line simply tracks the ongoing Gold Silver Ratio ongoing in this 21st Century bullion bull market (see right axis, used for both the ongoing ratio and the US dollar silver price).
+The red line tracks the ongoing Gold Silver Ratio ongoing in this 21st Century bullion bull market (see right axis, used for both the continuing ratio and the US dollar silver price).

-The gray colored line simply tracks the ongoing fiat US dollar price of silver in this 21st Century bullion bull market (again see the right axis).
+The gray-colored line tracks the ongoing fiat US dollar price of silver in this 21st Century bullion bull market (again see the right axis).

 The following logarithmic format chart has possible projections for future Gold Silver Ratio potentials moving into the 2020s.